thetrime/proactive/doc/BuiltinComponents.md

 Grid
 ----
 The Grid is a layout component with slightly more complex rules for layout.
-It has only a single attribute:
+It has these attributes:
    * weights: A list of integers (currently only zero and non-zero are differentiated in the JS client).
 A value of 0 indicates that the column should be as big as needed to display the longest cell in it, whereas 1 indicates that the column should be allocated a share of any extra space.
 This can be used to align a group of components in a tabular layout.
+   * padding: A value (in pixels or em, css-style) which corresponds to inter-cell width padding.
+Padding is only added on the left and right of cells, and is omitted from before the first and after the last element in a row.

 Button
 ------